HimoriK/awesome-algorithms/README.md

 * [Structure and Interpretation of Computer Programs](https://mitpress.mit.edu/books/structure-and-interpretation-computer-programs-second-edition)
 * [Algorithms and Data Structures in Action](https://www.manning.com/books/algorithms-and-data-structures-in-action) - A different and a great way to introduce algorithms and data structures that can be used at work.
 * [Algorithmic Puzzles](https://www.amazon.com/Algorithmic-Puzzles-Anany-Levitin/dp/0199740445) - A very accessible illustration of algorithms in the forms of puzzles.
 No programming experience is required!
-* [Standford CS166](https://web.stanford.edu/class/cs166/) - Standford CS166, a course in the design, analysis, and implementation of data structures.

 ### Algorithm Analysis
 - [Sedgewick & Flajolet.
 An Introduction to the Analysis of Algorithm](https://www.amazon.com/Introduction-Analysis-Algorithms-Introdu-Algori_p2-ebook/dp/B00B3TB7IQ) - Am advanced complete survey, intended only for the mathematically matured reader.